A basis theorem for Genus-One Conformal Blocks and modular invariance of intertwining operators: Introduction

+To further demonstrate the usefulness of the geometric theory of VOA-conformal blocks, we apply \nameref{lem:VB} and \nameref{lem:FT} in two additional directions.
+First, we give a geometric proof of the associativity of fusion rules for strongly rational VOAs.
+Second, we use factorization to derive a rank formula for VOA-coinvariant bundles on $\overline{\mathscr{M}}_{g,n}$, generalizing the geometric rank formula for WZNW-coinvariants.

+Huang and Lepowsky explicitly constructed the tensor product $W^i\boxtimes_{P(z)} W^j$ of modules over VOAs using the axioms of VOAs and intertwining operators in a series of papers \cite{HL95,HLZ1,HLZ2}.
+When the VOA $V$ is strongly rational, their tensor product agrees with the fusion tensor product $W^i\boxtimes_{V} W^j=\bigoplus_{k} N_{ij}^k W^k$.
+The associativity of the tensor product follows from a convergence condition for the composition of intertwining operators \cite{H95,HL99}.
+Later, Huang reduced this convergence condition to the axioms of strongly rational VOAs \cite{H05}, and proved that such a $V$-module category is a vertex tensor category and, in fact, a modular tensor category \cite{H08,H08(2)}.
+The associativity of the fusion tensor product is equivalent to the associativity of fusion rules:

+It is well known in the physics literature that, for rational conformal field theory, this associativity can be obtained by sewing conformal blocks on two three-pointed spheres into a four-pointed sphere in two different ways \cite{V88,MS89,Uen08}.
+However, it requires substantial effort to derive this statement from the axioms of VOAs \cite{H05,HL99}.
+With the recent sewing and factorization results \cite{DGT24,DGK25}, we follow the physical idea and present a proof of the associativity of fusion rules for strongly rational VOAs, see Theorem~\ref{prop:FusionAsso}.
+Another proof of associativity using the fusion rules theorem was also given in \cite[Section 3.1]{DGT22}.

-The classical Verlinde formula of strongly rational VOAs proved by Huang in \cite{H08} is a formula that calculates the fusion rules using coefficients of the classical $S$-matrix.
-In the theory of WZNW-conformal blocks, there is a geometric version of this formula which calculates the rank of the vector bundle of WZNW-conformal blocks, see \cite[Section 5.5]{Uen08} With the factorization theorem for VOA-conformal blocks, we can generalize this rank formula to the VOA case.
+The classical Verlinde formula for strongly rational VOAs, proved by Huang in \cite{H08}, calculates the fusion rules using coefficients of the classical $S$-matrix.
+In the theory of WZNW-conformal blocks, there is a geometric version of Verlinde formula which calculates the rank of the vector bundle of WZNW-conformal blocks, see \cite[Section 5.5]{Uen08}.
+With the factorization theorem for VOA-conformal blocks, we generalize this rank formula to the VOA case.